ChilliCream/website/website/blog/2019-03-31-hot-chocolate-0.8.1.md

 Instead we have looked at what Microsoft was doing in ASP.Net core and other components with diagnostic sources.
 Diagnostic sources let us create events that have non-serializable payloads.

-This means that we can provide an event that gives full access to our context objects like the `IQueryContext`.
+This means that we can provide an event that gives full access to our context objects like the `IQueryContext` or the `IResolverContext`.

-This enables users of _Hot Chocolate_ to add their own loggers to a _Hot Chocolate_ server and grab exactly the information from our diagnostic events that they need to make their tracing solution work.
+This enables you to add your own logger to your GraphQL server and grab exactly the information from the _Hot Chocolate_ diagnostic events that you need to make your tracing solution work.

 In order to read more on this subject checkout our blog: [Tracing with Hot Chocolate](2019-03-19-logging-with-hotchocolate.md) or head over to our [documentation](https://hotchocolate.io/docs/instrumentation).